 Minors & Infants

 Working with minors and infants requires additional protections and restrictions, in accordance with child labor laws and the school’s FIST agreement.
 This requires a substantial amount of extra planning, to both ensure the safety of the minor and to plan production days with reduced work hours for the performer.
-For these reasons, the casting of minors and infants is only permitted on advanced-level projects — F3, BTH, D2, MTH — where students have sufficient time and training to coordinate the work of child actors.
+For these reasons, the casting of minors and infants is only permitted on advanced-level projects — F3, BTH, M2, MC — where students have sufficient time and training to coordinate the work of child actors.

 Minor Labor Agreement